rossta/rossta.github.com/source/blog/2018-06-07-deploying-vue-with-circleci-2.html.md

 ### The workflow

-Finally, to tie these jobs together, I'm using a workflow as shown below:
+Finally, to tie these jobs together to run the build on all branches and only deploy on `master`, I'm using a workflow as shown below:

 ```yaml
 version: 2